How do I know if the NMR facility is available - Shall

 When will I get the result?

-Under normal conditions, the result will be available within 7-10 days.
+Under normal conditions, the result will be available (in pdf format)

-The acknowledgment email which you receive will give a probable date.
+The acknowledgement email which you receive will give a probable date.

 But please be patient; There may be some unexpected operational